On this page

 Tesamorelin is available both as the branded product (Egrifta WR) through specialty pharmacies and through compounding pharmacies with a valid prescription.
 Off-label use for non-HIV indications is at physician discretion.

-What the active FDA approval means: Unlike peptides that exist only in the compounding space, tesamorelin has a current NDA holder (Theratechnologies), a maintained prescribing label, ongoing pharmacovigilance, and FDA oversight.
+What the active FDA approval means: Unlike peptides that exist only in the compounding space, tesamorelin has a current NDA holder, a maintained prescribing label, ongoing pharmacovigilance, and FDA oversight.
 This provides a level of quality assurance and safety monitoring that compounded-only peptides lack.

 WADA / USADA status

-Tesamorelin is prohibited at all times under WADA Section S2.2.4 (Growth Hormone Releasing Factors) as a GHRH analog.
+Tesamorelin is prohibited at all times under WADA Section S2.2.4 (growth hormone releasing factors), where the 2026 Prohibited List names it explicitly alongside CJC-1293, CJC-1295 and sermorelin.
+All S2 substances are non-Specified.
 This applies to all athletes subject to anti-doping testing.
-A Therapeutic Use Exemption is technically possible but unlikely, as alternative treatments for GH-related conditions exist.[13]
+A Therapeutic Use Exemption is technically possible but unlikely, as alternative treatments for GH-related conditions exist.[15]

 International status